richi/yellow-plugin-cli/README.md

 CLI plugin
 ==========

-This is an experimental HTML - CLI gateway.
+This is a HTML - CLI gateway.

 Use the yellow command line interface without shell access.